 Although fleas make you itch and feel dirty they are not necessarily a sign of a dirty house they can live in a clean house provided there is a source of blood ie your cat.

 To treat your house you need to vacuum it especially under cupboards and around the edges, under beds, etc. Vacuuming regularly is a great way to help control flea infestation.
+Some people prefer to use a carpet spray for extra protection like the one below you can get on Amazon (affiliate link).

 Then you need to treat all the areas of your carpet with a flea spray, especially for carpets.
 You can pick these up at your local vets or pet store (shop).
 Just follow the instructions and safety precautions on the can.
 Pay particular attention to areas around the edges of the carpet, the base and under the bed or furniture, or around the feet of furniture.